GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 ## Creating the Video Settings widget

 Let's create a new scene, with a `Panel` node as root.
 Add a `VBoxContainer` node to it.
 Add two _UISettingCheckbox_ instances as children of the newly added container, and name them _UIFullScreenCheckbox_ and _UIVsyncCheckbox_.
-Also, for each instance, change the `title` attribute in the inspector to "Full Screen" and "VSync" respectively.
-You should note how the labels of those instances changed in the editor, thanks to the `tool` keyword.
+For each instance, change the `title` attribute in the inspector to "Full Screen" and "VSync" respectively.
+Note how those instances' labels changed in the editor, thanks to the `tool` keyword.

 After that, add a _UIResolutionSelector_ instance also as a child of the container node.

 Finally, add a `Button` to the container, name it _ApplyButton_, and change its text to "Apply".
 We are going to use this button to notify when the user wants to apply the selected settings.

-Those are the important nodes for this scene, but you can go ahead and make it prettier like is shown below if you wish.
+Those are the important nodes for this scene, but you can go ahead and make it prettier, as shown below.

 ![UIVideoSettings scene](images/UIVideoSettings.png)